Frequently Asked Questions:

 When will I find out if I am receiving financial aid?

-If you are admitted to the program, you will be notified of your award in your acceptance letter in late March or early April.
+If you are admitted to the program, you will be notified of your financial aid award in your acceptance letter.
+If applicable, please indicate in your application that you would like to be considered for financial aid support.

 What do I do if I have questions about my application not covered on ACT’s website?

-The Department of Architecture has additional information about the admissions process on its Admissions Website, including detailed Graduate Application Instructions.
+The Department of Architecture has additional information about the admissions process on its Admissions Website.
 If you have questions about the mechanics of the admissions process, contact the Department of Architecture at (617) 715-4490 or firstname.lastname@example.org.
-The ACT Academic Liaison is an additional resource at email@example.com.
+The ACT Academic Associate is an additional resource at email@example.com.

 What should I put in my portfolio?